TGAC/COPO-documentation/profile/standalone/standalone-profile-walkthrough.rst

    <br>

 .. rubric:: Footnotes

 .. [#f1] Also known as COPO profile.
 See: :term:`COPO profile  or work profile<COPO profile>`.
+.. [#f2] Also known as profile component.
+See term: :term:`Profile component`.

-.. [#f2] Research objects refer to files, reads, assemblies, files and sequence annotations.
+         Research objects refer to files, reads, assemblies, files and sequence annotations.

          A Stand-alone profile is considered as a *project* research object.
-See: :term:`Profile component`.
+.. [#f3] See term: :term:`ENA`.

 ..
     Images declaration